Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Introduction

-\begin{itemize} \item We demonstrate a novel failure mode in TTS-based LLMs that leverages \textit{diversity} of the candidate solutions, through our proposed \textsc{RefDiv} stress test protocol. \textsc{RefDiv} seeks to reduce the diversity of the candidates generated during test-time while steering them towards harmful generations, ultimately resulting in TTS producing unsafe results (at higher rates compared to state-of-the-art attack baselines). \item We extensively validate \textsc{RefDiv} across different TTS strategies (MCTS and Best-of-$N$), and several LLMs of different types (Qwen3, Mistral, Llama3.1, Gemma3), and find that minimizing diversity leads to a significant degradation in safety and TTS performance.
-Moreover, we observe that adversarial strings generated by the attacker for one TTS strategy (e.g. MCTS) can be used to attack another (e.g. Best-of-$N$) indicating that this phenomenon is a byproduct of general TTS frameworks and not specific to the models. \item Furthermore, we find that the diagnostic prompts \textsc{RefDiv} generates easily transfer to closed-source LLMs (such as GPT-4.1, o3-mini, Gemini-2.5-Flash, and Gemini-2.5-Pro), leading to unsafe/harmful generations even when the target model is unknown.
-This demonstrates the potential of \textsc{RefDiv} as a stress test tool even when models are only available via black-box access. \item Finally, to analyze whether current state-of-the-art guardrail/safety classifiers can flag \textsc{RefDiv}'s stress-test inputs, we employ Llama-Guard-3, Llama-Guard-4, OpenAI Moderation API (both Text-Moderation and Omni-Moderation), and find that the prompts can easily bypass these guardrails, posing a limited defense to diversity-driven TTS failure. \end{itemize}
+\textbf{Contributions.} In sum, we make the following key contributions in this work: \begin{itemize}[nosep] \item We demonstrate a novel failure mode in TTS-based LLMs that leverages \textit{diversity} of the candidate solutions, through our proposed \textsc{RefDiv} stress test protocol. \textsc{RefDiv} seeks to reduce the diversity of the candidates generated during test-time while steering them towards harmful generations, ultimately resulting in TTS producing unsafe results. \item We extensively validate \textsc{RefDiv} across different TTS strategies (MCTS and Best-of-$N$), and several LLMs (e.g Qwen3, Mistral, Llama3.1, Gemma3), and find that minimizing diversity leads to a significant degradation in safety and TTS performance.
+Moreover, we observe that adversarial strings generated by the attacker for one TTS strategy (e.g. MCTS) can be used to attack another (e.g. Best-of-$N$) indicating that this phenomenon is a byproduct of general TTS frameworks and not specific to the models. \item Furthermore, we find that the diagnostic prompts \textsc{RefDiv} generates easily transfer to \textit{black-box closed-source} LLMs (such as GPT-4.1, o3-mini, Gemini-2.5-Flash, Gemini-2.5-Pro, and Claude-3.5-Haiku), leading to unsafe/harmful generations even when the target model is unknown. \item Finally, we also study several potential mitigation strategies, such as perplexity filtering, safety-specific reward models, and state-of-the-art guardrail classifiers (Llama-Guard-3, Llama-Guard-4, OpenAI Moderation APIs) and find that these are not successful at curtailing the diversity-induced TTS failure mode via \textsc{RefDiv}. \end{itemize}